collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 <!--
-Deleting branch in browser will not delete it in your local repo, like other things need to update
+Deleting branch in browser will not delete it in your local repo, like other things need to update -->
-- [ ] Delete a branch through browser
-- [ ] Delete a branch through locally
--->

 * Close pull request
 * Revert pull request (hopefully not needed)
-* Delete feature branch (local and remote)
+* Delete feature branch (locally and remote/browser)

 Delete a branch